AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 ### ⚠️ Notes

 - **The only model that requires image input**: `veo31-fast-ingredients` must provide images (1-3 images), otherwise it cannot run.
-- **Image quantity limit**:
+- **Image Quantity Limit**:
   - Except for `veo31-fast-ingredients`, other models support a maximum of **2 images** input.
   - `veo2-fast` only supports **1 image** (other Fast models support 1-2 images).

-After selection, you can see that the corresponding code is also generated on the right side, as shown in the image:
+After selection, you can find that the corresponding code is also generated on the right side, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/pmwh4y.png" width="500" class="m-auto"></p>

-Click the "Try" button to conduct a test, as shown in the image above, and we obtained the following result:
+Click the "Try" button to test, as shown in the image above, and we obtained the following result:

 ```json
 {